fatih-ilhan/fatih-ilhan.github.io/_publications/STHP.md

 ## Abstract

-We investigate spatio-temporal event analysis using point processes.
+<div style="text-align: justify">We investigate spatio-temporal event analysis using point processes.
 Inferring the dynamics of event sequences spatiotemporally has many practical applications including crime prediction, social media analysis, and traffic forecasting.
 In particular, we focus on spatio-temporal Hawkes processes that are commonly used